-Congratulations — you’re pregnant, or you’ve had a baby (or four babies)!
 The age-old question of how to properly exercise during pregnancy is one that new moms-to-be, as well as more seasoned moms, often ask their doctors, friends, and fitness professionals.
 And the question about how to resume exercise safely AFTER baby is one not enough women ask!

-Second Trimester is usually referred to as the easiest trimester.
+Second trimester is usually referred to as the easiest trimester.
 The fluctuating hormones that leave you feeling blah in your first trimester, have stabilized a bit.
-Although not always, we hope your nausea and fatigue have subsided!
+Although not always, for many fatigue and nausea have subsided.

 Meeting your baby is right around the corner!
 Usually you enter your third trimester with a good amount of energy.
-But as your baby grows from the size of a large eggplant to a small pumpkin or watermelon, you will start to feel more tired.
+But as your baby grows from the size of a large eggplant to a watermelon, you will start to feel more tired.

 Sometimes twisting can throw off your center of gravity or put extra pressure on the belly tissues.
 Therefore, we keep the twisting to a minimum in our pregnancy workouts, while still providing functional exercise.